Welcome.

 "It’s no wonder that many LDS women have taken to Momfluencing and Homefluencing (and now Farmfluencing) like fish who finally found water."

 When I wrote about the Neelemans years ago, I dug into their farm’s business model.
-It didn’t seem to make much sense from the perspective a direct to consumer farm operation.
+It didn’t seem to make much sense from the perspective a direct-to-consumer farm operation.
 They had too much overhead and too little capacity.
+But it did make sense within the context of the Creator Economy.
+In this context, the Neelemans aren’t in the business of producing butcher boxes.
+They are in the business of producing butcher box content to capture engagement.
+And the Trad Wife experts dunking on the butcher boxes aren’t producing analysis, they’re producing analysis content to capture engagement.

-The Trad Wife and the Trad Wife Experts use the Trad Wife lifestyle to capture their audience..
-Their incentives are aligned.
-Social media alorithms favor recency, engagement and homogeneity.
-It is better for both if the market is dominated by homogenous representations of care work and homogenous commentary on the homogenous representations of care work.
+So, the Trad Wife and the Trad Wife Experts both use the Trad Wife lifestyle to capture engagement.
+This means their incentives are aligned!
+Social media algorithms favor recency, engagement and homogeneity.
+This means it is better for the Trad Wife and the Trad Wife expert if the market is dominated by homogenous representations of care work and homogenous commentary on the homogenous representations of care work.
+And so they’ve engaged in a kind of conscious parallelism, each adjusting their conduct to maintain market dominance.
+They are just building what the framework will let them build - a Creator oligopoly.
+Okay, simple and depressing enough.

 Related Reading